supabase/supavisor/README.md

   - Not noly for the supavisor cluster but tenant databases and tenant database clusters as well
   - Pulumi / terraform support

-## Acknowledgements

-[José Valim](https://github.com/josevalim) and the [Dashbit](https://dashbit.co/) team were incredibly helpful in informing the design decisions for Supavisor.

 ## Benchmarks

 ### Local Benchmarks